1983 Rookie Cards : RookieMania Begins

 A Summer of Hunting 1983 Rookie Cards

 Although I occasionally bought cards before this year, 1983 was the year that I became addicted.
 The gas station within walking distance of my house carried Topps, Donruss, and Fleer packs.
 This gave me access to cards even when I couldn’t get a ride across town to the card shop.
-I was always on the lookout for Boggs, Gwynn, Sandberg and Wiggins, but I was also happy to pull older stars from the packs.
-In addition to Bench and Rose, I loved getting Reggie Jackson, Dale Murphy and Carl Yastrzemski.
-I also loved the Topps All Star cards and the Super Star Specials from the Fleer set.
+I was always on the lookout for Boggs, Gwynn, Sandberg, and Wiggins, but I was also happy to pull older stars from the packs.
+In addition to Bench and Rose, I loved getting Reggie Jackson, Dale Murphy, and Carl Yastrzemski.
+I also loved the Topps All-Star cards and the Super Star Specials from the Fleer set.

 Later that summer I learned there were even more rookies I should be on the lookout for.
 A friend alerted me to the existence of Willie McGee.
 He had finished 3rd in the 1982 Rookie of the Year voting.
 I wasn’t sure why he was less popular than some of the other rookies, but I figured he must be worthy of my album.
-I went though my box of common cards and was delighted to find I had all three versions of his rookie.
+I went through my box of common cards and was delighted to find I had all three versions of his rookie.
 Then, my brother told me about a player named Ron Kittle.
 He was on the way to breaking the rookie home run record and somehow I hadn’t heard of him.
 He was only in the Fleer set, so I focused all the buying power my allowance had until I pulled one from a pack.
 It took a few weeks, but I got it.

 1983 Rookie Cards Stared a Trend